Energy Multiplier Module: Economics and workforce capacity

+As of 2010, it is projected to take 12 years and $1.7 billion to develop, gain regulatory permissions, and build a first reactor.

 EM2 power costs are expected to be lower due to high power conversion (from thermal input to electric output) efficiency, a reduced number of components, and long core life.
 EM2 is expected to achieve a thermal efficiency of above 50% due to its high core outlet temperature and closed Brayton power cycle.
 The Brayton cycle eliminates many expensive components, including steam generators, pressurizers, condensers, and feedwater pumps.
 The design would utilize only 1/6th of the nuclear concrete of a conventional light water reactor.

 Each module can be manufactured in either U.S. domestic or foreign facilities using replacement parts manufacturing and supply chain management with large components shipped by commercial truck or rail to a site for final assembly, where it will be fully enclosed in an underground containment structure.
 Dry cooling capability allows siting in locations without a source of cooling water.

+EM2's high operating temperature can provide process heat for petrochemical fuel products and alternative fuels, such as biofuels and hydrogen.
 If the reactor is to become part of a hydrogen economy, the coolant outlet temperature of 850 °C would allow the sulfur iodine cycle to be used which directly converts thermal energy into hydrogen (without electric or other intermediate steps) with an overall thermal efficiency around 50%.